 During the year ended March 31, 2010, Infosys BPO acquired 100% of the voting interests in Infosys McCamish Systems LLC (formerly known as McCamish Systems LLC) (McCamish), a business process solutions provider based in Atlanta, Georgia, in the United States.
-The business acquisition was conducted by entering into Membership Interest Purchase Agreement for a cash consideration of ₹173 crore and a contingent consideration of upto ₹93 crore.
-The fair value of contingent consideration and its undiscounted value on the date of acquisition were ₹40 crore and ₹67 crore, respectively.
+The business acquisition was conducted by entering into Membership Interest Purchase Agreement for a cash consideration of '173 crore and a contingent consideration of upto '93 crore.
+The fair value of contingent consideration and its undiscounted value on the date of acquisition was '40 crore and '67 crore, respectively.

 The payment of contingent consideration was dependent upon the achievement of certain revenue targets and net margin targets by McCamish over a period of 4 years ending March 31, 2014.
 Further, contingent to McCamish signing any deal with a customer with total revenues of USD 100 million or more, the aforesaid period could be extended by 2 years.
-The total contingent consideration was estimated to be in the range between $\ref{67}$ crore and $\ref{99}$ crore.
+The total contingent consideration was estimated to be in the range between '67 crore and '93 crore.
 The fair value of contingent consideration is determined by discounting the estimated amount payable to the previous owners of McCamish on achievement of certain financial targets.
 The key inputs used for the determination of the fair value of contingent consideration was the discount rate of 13.9% and the probabilities of achievement of the net margin and the revenue targets ranging from 50% to 100%.

-During the three months ended June 30 2013, the liability related to contingent consideration increased by ₹1 crore due to passage of time.
+During the three months and nine months ended December 31, 2013, the liability related to contingent consideration increased by '1 crore and '2 crore , respectively due to passage of time.

-During the year ended March 31, 2013, McCamish entered into an asset purchase agreement with Seabury & Smith Inc., a company providing back office services to life insurers, to purchase its BPO division for a cash consideration of ₹5 crore and a deferred consideration of ₹5 crore.
-Consequent to the transaction intangible assets on customer contracts and relationships of ₹5 crore and intangible software of ₹1 crore and goodwill of ₹4 crore has been recorded.
+During the year ended March 31, 2013, McCamish entered into an asset purchase agreement with Seabury & Smith Inc., a company providing back office services to life insurers, to purchase its BPO division for a cash consideration of '5 crore and a deferred consideration of '5 crore.
+Consequent to the transaction intangible assets on customer contracts and relationships of '5 crore and intangible software of '1 crore and goodwill of '4 crore has been recorded.
 The intangible customer contracts and relationships and software are being amortized over a period of five years and four months, respectively, being management's estimate of its useful life, based on the life over which economic benefits are expected to be realized.
+During the three months ended September 30, 2013, based on an assessment made by the management, deferred consideration of '5 crore has been reversed in the statement of comprehensive income, as the same is no longer payable.

 During the year ended March 31, 2013, pursuant to McCamish entering into the asset purchase agreement with Seabury & Smith Inc., an assessment of the probability of McCamish achieving the required revenue and net margin targets pertaining to contingent consideration was conducted.
 The assessment was based on the actual and projected revenues and net margins pertaining to McCamish post consummation of the asset purchase transaction.
-Consequently, the fair value of the contingent consideration and its related undiscounted value was determined at ₹17 crore and ₹23 crore, respectively, and the related liability no longer required were reversed in the statement of comprehensive income.
-The contingent consideration is estimated to be in the range between ₹23 crore and ₹33 crore.
-As of June 30, 2013 the fair value of the contingent consideration and its related undiscounted value is ₹20 crore and ₹25 crore, respectively
+Consequently, the fair value of the contingent consideration and its related undiscounted value was determined at '17 crore and '23 crore, respectively, and the related liability no longer required were reversed in the statement of comprehensive income.
+The contingent consideration is estimated to be in the range between '23 crore and '33 crore.
+As of December 31, 2013 the fair value of the contingent consideration and its related undiscounted value is '22 crore and '26 crore, respectively.

 On January 4, 2012 Infosys BPO acquired 100% of the voting interest in Portland Group Pty.
 Ltd. a strategic sourcing and category management services provider based in Australia.
-The business acquisition was conducted by entering into a share sale agreement for a cash consideration of ₹200 crore.
+The business acquisition was conducted by entering into a share sale agreement for a cash consideration of '200 crore.